privateMwb/LRUCache/README.md

 ## Notes

-This project is primarily educational and is not intended for production use.
+This project is primarily educational and is intended to demonstrate how an LRU cache works internally rather than serving as a production-ready caching system.

+### Limitations

+- Not thread-safe (no concurrency control or locking mechanisms)
+- No custom allocator support
+- No advanced memory pooling optimizations
+- Performance depends on the quality of the hash function and system memory behavior

+### Optimization Notes

+- Core operations (`get`, `put`, `erase`) are designed to run in **O(1)** average time
+- Uses a combination of `std::unordered_map` and a doubly linked list to minimize overhead
+- Move semantics are implemented to reduce unnecessary copying
+- Cache efficiency may vary under extreme workloads or poor hash distribution

+### Educational Purpose

-It was built to deeply understand:
+This project was built to understand:

-- Cache eviction (LRU strategy)
+- LRU eviction strategy design
 - Hash map + linked list integration
+- Pointer-based data structure management
+- Cache performance trade-offs
-- Modern C++ design patterns
+- Modern C++ design techniques

-- Move semantics and resource handling
+---

 ## License